isygo-dev/02-wams-core/README.md

 - Install Java 17 from https://www.oracle.com/java/technologies/javase/jdk17-archive-downloads.html
 - install Docker desktop last version from https://www.docker.com/products/docker-desktop

-### Core Starter services
+### WAMS Core services

-- clone the isygo-it project from https://github.com/isygo-it/02-wams-core.git
+- clone the WAMS Core project from https://github.com/your-org/02-wams-core.git
 - Open the project with Intellij IDEA (open as maven project)
 - Copy the settings.xml file from the root directory to the Maven .m2 directory
 - Run: `mvn clean install` in the terminal or use the Intellij Maven GUI
 - Create run configuration for all the services Starter and set the working directory to the related Target directory (Ultimate version will detect automatically the Springboot configurations)
 - Run configurations in the order: Kms, Ims, Mms, Dms, Sms, Cms